Accessibility Statement

 This website is run by LEAPS, a widening participation programme which is hosted at The University of Edinburgh.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• change most of the colours, contrast levels and fonts
+• Using your browser settings, change colours, contrast levels and fonts

 We’ve also made the website text as simple as possible to understand.